 Specializes in trauma-informed care and EMDR therapy.

-Dee is a Registered Mental Health Counselor Intern in Florida.
+Dee is a Registered Mental Health Counselor Intern in Florida and has been with H&S since 2021.
 Dee is also a National Certified Counselor (NCC), having met professional standards set by the National Board for Certified Counselors (NBCC).
 Dee has worked in the helping professions for 20 years, starting her professional career as a Registered Nurse in 2000, and earning the first of her two Master’s degrees in Nursing and Health Systems Management from The Ohio State University in 2005.
 In Ohio, Dee served as a community health nurse and nurse educator before moving to Florida in 2016.
 Dee received her Master’s level education and training in Clinical Mental Health Counseling from Stetson University from 2018-2020.
 During her training, Dee served as a Master’s Level Student Intern at a private practice in Port Orange, Florida- treating clients with a variety of mental health concerns under the direction of a licensed counselor.
 Dee also responded to the needs of the community during the pandemic by co-facilitating an online support group.
 With a passion for supporting people as they heal from the pain of past and present trauma, Dee completed additional training in Eye Movement Desensitization and Reprocessing (EMDR) therapy.
 Dee is also an associate member of the EMDR International Association.